 Fishing effort in this area has been too high and cod is being exploited unsustainably.
 The fishery has been closed since January 2009.
-However in 2010 and 2011, respectively, a total of 61 and 100 fishing days were allowed to small jiggers in the shallow waters of the Bank.
-The scientific advice should however apply to all fisheries.
+However, fishing days were allowed to small jiggers when the scientific advice should apply to all fisheries.
+Thus, because of the very low stock size ICES advises that the fishery should be closed.
 Avoid eating fish from depleted stocks.

 Two distinct stocks are recognised in the Faroes.
 The Faroes Bank fishery is not defined in relation to scientific limits, but surveys indicate that the stock is severely depleted.
 The Bank has been closed to fishing since January 2009, with a nominal landing of 80t in the same year - the lowest since 1965.
 Because of the very low stock size ICES advises that the fishery should be closed.

 The Faroe Bank has been closed to fishing since 1 January 2009.
 However, in the fishing years 2010-2011 and 2011-2012 respectively, a total of 78 and 100 fishing days were allowed to small jiggers in the shallow waters of the Bank.
 ICES advises that the closure advice should apply to all fisheries.

 Since 1996 trawlers have been excluded from fishing on the Faroes Bank, and the fishery restricted to longliners and jiggers, with a total fishing ban during the spawning season, March to May.
 The fishery is now closed to all fishing except jigging.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.

 ICES Advice 2014, Book 4 http://www.ices.dk/sites/pub/Publication%20Reports/Advice/2014/2014/cod-farb.pdf

 Sign up to get all the latest marine related news from MCS